ayo79/EducationContent/CodingWithMinecraft/unit_5/lesson_C.md

 # Activity: Pyramid

 ## Step 1
 Copy the Starter Code.
-Copy the code from the hint.
+Copy the code from the hint.!!

 ### ~ tutorialhint
 ``` blocks